-My FAVORITE chili recipe I've been making for years.
-Perfect for a cozy night in or game day, this chili is easy to make, flexible and so delicious.
+My FAVORITE homemade chili recipe I've been making for years.
+Perfect for a cozy night in or game day, this thick hearty chili recipe is flexible and so delicious.
 Don't forget all the toppings!

 - 2 tablespoons oil